-Some states call it driving under the influence (DUI) and some call it driving while intoxicated (DWI), but the end result is the same: If you're convicted of a drunken driving offense -- during the holiday season or any other time of year, for that matter -- your auto insurance rates are going to go up.
+Some states call it driving under the influence (DUI) and some call it driving while intoxicated (DWI), but the end result is the same: If you're convicted of a drunken driving offense, your auto insurance rates are going to go up.

-If you get stopped for drunken driving, know that you are not alone: The FBI estimates 1.5 million drivers were arrested for driving under the influence of alcohol or drugs in 2008.
-That's one arrest for about every 140 licensed U.S. drivers, the Insurance Information Institute reports.
+If you get stopped for drunken driving, know that you're not alone: According to the FBI, nearly 1.3 million people were arrested for driving under the influence of alcohol or drugs in 2012.

-How big of a rate hike you'll see after a drunken driving conviction depends on a number of factors, including:
+How much does insurance go up after a DUI?
+It depends on a number of factors, including:

-1. Age.
-Young drivers are socked with big increases after a DUI, Martin says.
+Young drivers are socked with big increases in their insurance after a DUI, Martin says.
 They're more accident-prone to start with -- add drunken driving to their mix, and insurers become wary.
 "It could be predictive of a lifelong problem," he says.

 "There's no one way companies do it," he says.
 "Some companies just flat-out won't insure you."

 About one-third of drivers arrested for being impaired annually are repeat offenders, the National Highway Traffic Safety Administration reports.
-After a second conviction, it's unlikely you'll be able to find private insurance.
+After a second conviction, it's unlikely you'll be able to find private car insurance DUI.

 In addition to a jump in auto insurance rates, many drivers are surprised to discover their health insurance and life insurance premiums also increase after a drunken driving conviction, says Steve Oberman, a Tennessee criminal defense lawyer who authored "Drunk Driving Defense."
 If you don't already have health or life insurance coverage, he adds, both can be harder to get post-conviction.

 After a drunken driving conviction, all but six states -- Delaware, Kentucky, Minnesota, New Mexico, Oklahoma and Pennsylvania -- require monitoring of your auto insurance coverage to make sure it stays in effect.
 If you live in a state that requires it, you'll have to file form SR-22 as proof of insurance.
-If your insurance expires, your state may suspend or revoke your driver's license.
+In states like Florida or Virginia, it is required for you to possess FR44 insurance but if your insurance expires, your state may suspend or revoke your driver's license.